-I also need to make sure everything is super tight in the box so I have to fill gaps and make sure it does not rattle!!!!
-Again, I use tissue paper, cardboard, wood wool or Biofill packing peanuts (look like polystyrene balls but are in fact made from rice and just melt away when wet)
+I also need to make sure everything is super tight in the box, so I must fill gaps and make sure it does not rattle!!!!
+Again, I use tissue paper, cardboard, wood wool or Bio fill packing peanuts (look like polystyrene balls but are in fact made from rice and just melt away when wet)

 The shipping labels is another aspect I am working on - have had to resort to sticky tape a lot there and it kills me.
 But if that label comes off, it’s goodbye parcel!!